 The literature contains several proposals for extracting useful information from counterexamples, but in the context of deductive program verification, these proposals are generally not sufficient to understand the verification failure.
-In particular, they do not support the programmer in detecting specifications that are too weak, spurious errors, and invalid counterexamples.
+In particular, they do not support the programmer in detecting incomplete specifications, spurious errors, and invalid counterexamples.